jacobvc/ESP32-Hardware-Boards/Esp32IoAdapt/README.md

 A relatively small footprint approach to make the I/O pins on the "LEFT_SIDE" of a ESP32 Dev Module available.

-Consists of curcuit board designs, a header file, and examples.
+Consists of circuit board designs, a (src) header file, and examples.

 ## Boards
 An Esp32IoAdapt board, supported by two other trivial boards to ease connectivity with thumb joysticks and slider potentiometers.